-- Support for electricity, heat and bio methane from renewable energy sources, secondary energy sources, high-efficiency co-generation of electricity and heat and decentralized generation; - Financing of the above mentioned support; - The "National Action Plan" (which mirrors the targets set by the European Commission relating to the share of renewable resources in total energy consumption and the reduction of greenhouse gas emissions.
-The National Action Plan will require different types of renewable energy sources to contribute different shares of total consumption); - Guarantee of origin of electricity generated from renewable energy sources; - Certificates of origin of electricity generated from high-efficiency co-generation of electricity and heat or secondary energy sources; - Withholding tax imposed on operators of solar facilities.
+- support for electricity, heat and bio methane from renewable energy sources, secondary energy sources, high-efficiency co-generation of electricity and heat and decentralized generation (an amendment to the Czech Promoted Energy Sources Act adopted in October 2013 stopped the support for (a) bio methane and electricity from bio liquids with effect from January 1, 2014 and (b) electricity from renewable energy sources set into operation on or after January 1, 2014, with the exception of (i) plants up to 10 MW of installed capacity producing energy from water and (ii) plants using the energy of wind, water, biomass or geothermal energy set into operation until December 31, 2015, for which the operator obtained the relevant permits before said amendment); - financing of the above mentioned support; - the "National Action Plan" (which mirrors the targets set by the E.U.
+Commission relating to the share of renewable resources in total energy consumption and the reduction of greenhouse gas emissions.
+The National Action Plan will require different types of renewable energy sources to contribute different shares of total consumption); - guarantee of origin of electricity generated from renewable energy sources; - certificates of origin of electricity generated from high-efficiency co-generation of electricity and heat or secondary energy sources; and - withholding tax imposed on operators of solar facilities.

-The Czech Promoted Energy Sources Act differs from previous legislation in that only some renewable energy sources will be eligible for support and the support of new power plants will depend on compliance with the National Action Plan.
+The Czech Promoted Energy Sources Act differs from previous legislation in that only some renewable energy sources are eligible for support and the support of new power plants depends on compliance with the National Action Plan.
 The Czech Promoted Energy Sources Act provides, among other things, that:

-- The subsidies paid to the power plant operators (including subsidies to the co-generation of electricity and heat) will be predominantly in the form of green bonuses.
-The option to sell the electricity under feed-in tariffs will be granted only to an extremely limited group of very small producers of renewably energy sources. - The investment repayment period is 15 years.
+- The subsidies paid to the power plant operators (including subsidies to the co-generation of electricity and heat) are predominantly in the form of green bonuses.
+The option to sell the electricity under feed in tariffs is granted only to an extremely limited group of very small producers of renewably energy sources. - The investment repayment period is 15 years.